Car dashboard lights explained: what shouldn’t be ignored?

 ABS warning light

 The red ABS warning light indicates problems with the ABS brake sensors.
-It’s tricky to identify which ABS sensor is broken, therefore drivers are recommended to visit a workshop, as it may be dangerous to brake a car during emergency situations without the functioning ABS system.
+It's tricky to identify which sensor is broken, so it's recommended to visit a workshop.

 Low brake fluid indicator light